 - Access to St. Peter's Basilica

 Vatican City is home to many bucket list attractions, and the Vatican Museums and St. Peter’s Basilica are definitely top of the list.
 However, it can be difficult to climb St. Peter’s Dome.
 Many visitors climb the dome after their tour of the museums, so wait times can be long.
 This tour allows you to enter St. Peter’s Basilica right when it opens so that you avoid the long lines.
-After you finish touring the Basilica, see all the highlights of the Vatican Museums, as well as some hidden gems, along with your English-speaking expert guide.
+After you finish touring the Basilica, see all the highlights of the Vatican Museums.
 This tour includes:

 - A professional English-speaking guide